-Core classes and Properties

-□ Actor/Role Actors assume a role in-order to function.

-Only roles exist in conceptual architecture.

-Roles begin their migration to actors in logical architecture.
+Core classes and Properties ☐ Service collections are a re-usable collection of business, IT, or architectural services that can be combined with other service collections to deliver architectures and solutions.
+Service collections exist at various levels of architecture, depending on what stage of architecture development has been reached.
+Only service collections exist in conceptual architecture.
+Service collections begin their migration to actors in logical architecture.
 Physical architecture is under discussion and possibly out of scope.

-Only actors exist in implementation level of architecture and are discussed only to provide definitional clarity.

-□ A service represents a particular pattern of behavior.
+Only actors exist in implementation level of architecture and are discussed only to provide definitional clarity. ☐ Services represent a particular pattern of behaviour.
 See also Architecture Working Party e.g., "haircut."
 A given service may also correspond to a message type.

-□ A Service is not an instance.

-- e.g., not "the haircut that I had yesterday." - □ Different patterns of behaviour can be different services or the same service, at the discretion of whomever is populating the ontology. - e.g., "haircut" could include both "normal" and "demon barber" behavior patterns, or

-"normal haircut" and "punk barber special" could be separate instances of Service - perhaps of a "Haircut" subclass of Service

-Task is defined as disjoint with the service, and is considered an atomic action within each level of architecture.

-- □ An atomic task is an action which accomplishes a defined result.
-Tasks are done by people or organizations, specifically by instances of Actor (at the Implementation level). - □ At the Implementation Level Tasks are done by actors, furthermore tasks can use services that are performed by technology components. - □ Task is defined as disjoint with the Actor/Role.
+A Service is not an instance. e.g., not "the haircut that I had yesterday."
+Different patterns of behaviour can be different services or the same service, at the discretion of whomever is populating the ontology. e.g., "haircut" could include both "normal" and "bald barber" behaviour patterns, or "normal haircut" and "barber special" could be separate instances of Service - perhaps of a "Haircut" subclass of Service ☐ Task is defined as disjoint with the service, and is considered an atomic action within each level of architecture.
+An atomic task is an action which accomplishes a defined result.
+Tasks are done by people or organizations, specifically by instances of Actor (at the Implementation level).
+At the Implementation Level Tasks are done by actors, furthermore tasks can use services that are performed by technology components.
+Task is defined as disjoint with the Actor/Role. ☐ Actors are people organizations or systems that perform a task at the bequest of a service.

-Roles/actors to service
+Only actors exist at the implementation layer of architecture

 The SOA ontology document is silent regarding the ontology of a role.
-The ADWP team elected to create a definition leveraging several use case definitions and the SOA ontology document.
-The team is also working with the EU SC-CG team on merging definitions and possible ontology to include important relevant parts of the ETSO-E role model.
+The ADWP team elected to create a definition leveraging several use case intent, and the definition of a building block from the SOA ontology and the Open Group's Architecture Framework documents.
+The team is also working with the EU SG-CG team on merging definitions and possible ontology to include important relevant parts of the ENTSO-E role model .
 Figure C.3.2 shows the ADWP mapping of the relationship between actors and roles to a service.